 - High Himalayan glacial lakes

-- Crossing big glaciers makes you a feel like you are walking on the moon
+- Crossing immense glaciers makes you feel like you are walking on the moon

 - Know about Sherpa people who are famous as the mountain climber